 Since 2013,Â Community Partnership for Arts and Culture (CPAC)Â has published an annualÂ Culture PulseÂ report, a document that aims to surface information on the health of Cuyahoga Countyâ€™s (Northeast Ohio) arts and cultural nonprofit sector.
-For the 2016, CPAC commissioned Metris Arts to produce the report.
-It aims to shed light on the financial health of the sector and the financial, human capital, and space resources of Cuyahoga County’s arts and cultural organizations.
-It will integrate DataArts (formerly Cultural Data Project) organizational profile data, with qualitative data gathered from focus groups with representatives from small, mid-sized, and large arts and cultural nonprofits, and findings from a literature review on issues affecting nonprofit arts and cultural organizationsâ€™ financial sustainability.
+In 2016, CPAC commissioned Metris Arts to produce the report, which sheds light on the financial health of the sector and the financial, human capital, and space resources of Cuyahoga County’s arts and cultural organizations.
+It integrates DataArts (formerly Cultural Data Project) organizational profile data, with qualitative data gathered from focus groups with representatives from small, mid-sized, and large arts and cultural nonprofits, and findings from a literature review on issues affecting nonprofit arts and cultural organizationsâ€™ financial sustainability.

 For the Capital Region Creative Economy Project, Metris was the lead contributor for profiles of five creative economy industry segments: design, media, visual arts and handcrafted products, performing arts, and heritage and preservation.
 The overall project set out to better understand and assess the nature of the creative economy of the eight county Capital Region of New York.
 Mt.
 Auburn Associates led the effort on behalf of the Community Foundation for the Greater Capital Region and the Center for Economic Growth.